Mad-Violet-Wizards/test-game/README.md

 **To be contininued after first release.**

-## 🏁 Getting Started - For users <a name = "getting_started_programmers"></a>
+## 🏁 Getting Started - For developers <a name = "getting_started_programmers"></a>

 1. If you want to participate in project you need to have a few things,
-- Linux OS (Ubuntu, Debian, w/e.)
+- Setup for Linux OS [Clickme]()
-- CMake, version (3.20.5)
+- Setup for Windows OS [Clickme]()

 2. Tasks
-- If you are a member of Pointer science club - use trello to see open tasks
+- If you are a member of Pointer science club - use trello to see open tasks.
-- If you are a outside contributor, look at Issues :)
+- If you are a outside contributor, look at Issues.

-3. Code convenction
+-
+3. How to contribute
-- Look at the issue [Clickme](https://github.com/ppknUWr/onyx-engine/issues/1)
+- Look at the issue [Clickme](https://github.com/ppknUWr/test-game/blob/main/docs/how_to_contribute.md)

-4. How to contribute
+4. Code convenction
-- Look at the issue [Clickme](https://github.com/ppknUWr/onyx-engine/issues/2)
+- Look at the issue [Clickme](https://github.com/ppknUWr/test-game/blob/main/docs/code_convention.md)

 ## 🔧 Running the tests <a name = "tests"></a>